cavo789/blog/blog/2024/05/08/postman/index.md

 ## Creating a request

 By creating a new request, to pass information in the header, I just need to click on the `Headers` tab then fill in the key I need to send.
-In the example of a SOAP request, I'll need to send a `SOAPAction` key with the name of the action to start (`testFlag` here) and I'll specify that the body I'll send is `application/xml`.
+In the example of a SOAP request (i.e. called with a *XML envelope*), I'll need to send a `SOAPAction` key with the name of the action to start (`testFlag` here) and I'll specify that the body I'll send is `application/xml`.

 ![The request headers](images/request_headers.png)